 3. Water Pollution

-Industrial agriculture sucks up 70 percent of the world’s fresh water supplies.
+Industrial agriculture sucks up 70 percent of the world’s freshwater supplies.
 To follow up that staggering number, the EPA estimates that 75 percent of all water-quality problems in America’s rivers and streams.
 Water polluted with agricultural run-off can destroy whole ecosystems and be toxic, if not lethal to humans and animals alike.

 Industrial livestock farms, known as Concentrated Animal Feeding Operations (sounds warm and fuzzy, right?), contain massive cesspools that store animal waste.
 These “factory-farm lagoons” have been known to leak into adjacent waterways.
 Nitrates, dangerous microbes, and drug-resistant bacteria run rampant in these lagoons.
-When these by-products get into local water ways, they cause toxic algae blooms which lead to “dead zones” and massive fish kills.
+When these by-products get into local waterways, they cause toxic algae blooms which lead to “dead zones” and massive fish kills.
 High levels of nitrates in drinking water can cause spontaneous abortions and blue baby syndrome and bacteria outbreaks from agricultural water pollution is responsible for several disease outbreaks across the United States.

 Click here to see how levels of animal waste impact your state’s water supplies.

-Monocultures in industrial farming poses an incredible threat to future food security across the globe.
+Monocultures in industrial farming pose an incredible threat to future food security across the globe.
 Single-crop farms are one of the “ingenious” developments that has come out of industrial agriculture.
 To support the livestock industry, a small group of “commodity” crops have taken up the majority of the world’s agricultural land.
-In the United States, corn, wheat, rice, and soybeans are planted at unprecedented rate, yet only a small percentage of these crops feed people.
+In the United States, corn, wheat, rice, and soybeans are planted at an unprecedented rate, yet only a small percentage of these crops feed people.

 Planting millions of acres of genetically similar plants has become a global phenomenon due to the high-yields that these plants can produce under certain conditions.
 The problem with this, however, comes when environmental conditions change (good thing our climate is so stable…) or in the form of a crop epidemic (the potato famine sound familiar?).